LLNL/axom/src/docs/sphinx/coding_guide/dirorg_sec3.rst

 ----------------------------------------------------------

-3.2 Header files and associated implementation files **should** reside in the same directory, which is a common practice for C++ libraries, unless there is a good reason to do otherwise.
+3.2 Header files and associated implementation files **should** reside in the same directory unless there is a good reason to do otherwise.
+This is common practice for C++ libraries.

 3.3 Each file **must** reside in the directory that corresponds to (and named for) the code functionality supported by the contents of the file.